Hi-Miraj/EveningPost/README.md

 Try it now: [https://eveningpost.onrender.com/](https://eveningpost.onrender.com/)

+## Connect With Us

+Follow us on LinkedIn: [linkedin.com/company/the-evening-post](https://linkedin.com/company/the-evening-post)

 ## Contributing

 As an open-source platform, **The Evening Post** welcomes contributions from anyone who believes in the importance of free and open communication.
 If you want to contribute, share ideas, or simply improve the platform, you're welcome to join in.
-Together, we can make **The Evening Post** the go-to place for unrestricted news sharing.
+Together, we can make **The Evening Post** the go-to place for unrestricted news sharing